 (2) In subsection (1) —

-adopts shall be construed in accordance with the meaning attributed to “adopt” in section 51(xxxvii) of the Constitution of the Commonwealth.
+adopts shall be construed in accordance with the meaning attributed to adopt in section 51(xxxvii) of the Constitution of the Commonwealth.

-6. Governor authorised to make certain arrangements for purposes of section 20 of Child Support (Registration and Collection) Act 1988 of the Commonwealth
+6. Child Support (Registration and Collection) Act 1988 (Cwlth) s.
+20, arrangements for

 (1) The Governor may for the purposes of section 20 of the Child Support (Registration and Collection) Act 1988 of the Commonwealth make arrangements with the Governor-General of the Commonwealth for the transfer to the Child Support Register of collection agency maintenance liabilities of the State.